 Morass next put “Wild Bob Burman”, as he was known, into the “Blitzen Benz”.
 Burman was a very skillful driver who could wring every last ounce of speed out of just about any racing car.
 Shortly thereafter, he raised the mark of 131.72 m.p.h. that Oldfield had set at Daytona in 1910 to an unheard of speed at the time of 141.73 m.p.h.
 The two photos (above) of the run and the colorful description in “The Horseless Age” of April, 1911 (below), tell the story of this legendary achievement.

-Which brings us to the photo (below) of Burman and the “Blitzen Benz No. 2”, as seen here at a track in Vancouver, B.C., Canada a year later.
+Which brings us to the photo (below) of Burman and the “Blitzen Benz No. 2”, as seen here at a track in Vancouver, B.C., Canada two years later.
 Moross and Burman evidently felt the need to find a replacement for the original Benz and both traveled to Germany late in 1911 with a representative from Benz to do so.
 The press at the time reported that they were seeking an even more powerful car.
 The new Benz they purchased was initially reported to be a new 300 horsepower “Jumbo Benz” model, but it seems that statement was just more promotional fanfare.
 It’s engine was reportedly the same 200 horsepower as the original.